FarhahAdel/car_rental_sys/README.md

 ## Implemented features
 THE SYSTEM IS DEVELOPED TO PROVIDE THE FOLLOWING FEATURES:
 ### User authorities:
-● Sign up
+● Sign up.
-● Log in
+● Log in.
-● Search by the car specification desired to reserve a car ● Determine the way of payment (CASH / VISA)
+● Search by the car specification desired to reserve a car.
+● Determine the way of payment (CASH / VISA)
 ● View his payment details
 ● Log out